 Occasional side effects

-These side effects happen in between 1 and 10 out of every 100 people (1 to 10 %).
+These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10 %).
 You might have one or more of them.
 They include:

 - changes in blood sugar levels